 This course is the first of a series of two courses and includes both didactic and laboratory instruction.
-Content in this course includes the history of oral radiography, radiation, physics, x-ray equipment supplies and darkroom procedures, infection control practice, intraoral technique, biological effects of radiation, radiation protection and anatomic landmark identification and mounting.
+Content in this course includes the history of oral radiography, radiation, physics, infection control practice, radiology equipment, supplies, and darkroom procedures, biological effects of radiation, radiation protection, intraoral exposure technique, and landmark identification and mounting of radiographs.
 The practical component applies radiographic theory and technique in practice.